Data Privacy Policy

 We herewith advise you that the transmission of data via the Internet (i.e., through e-mail communications) may be prone to security gaps.
 It is not possible to completely protect data against third-party access.

-Data processing can also take place based on our legitimate interest in accordance with art.
-6 para 1 subpara 1 f) GDPR.
-The following paragraphs of this data protection declaration provide information on the relevant legal bases in each individual case.
+Data processing may also be carried out on the basis of our legitimate interest in accordance with Art.
+6 Para1 subpara 1 f) GDPR.
+The following paragraphs of this data protection declaration provide information on the rele-vant additional legal bases in each individual case.

-4.3 Note on data transfer to the USA and other third countries
+4.2 Note on data transfer to the so called “non-safe” third countries

 4.4 Revocation of your consent to the processing of data